woleet/woleet-weblibs/README.md

 - Returns a promise witch forwards:
   - on succeed: a [Transaction](#object_transaction) object.
   - on error:
-    - `tx_not_found` if the transaction does not exits on the Bitcoin blockchain.
+    - A `tx_not_found` Error: the transaction does not exits on the Bitcoin blockchain.
-    - `http_error` on a http request error.
+    - An `http_error` Error: an unexpected HTTP error occurred during the verification process.

 ### Set the Bitcoin transaction provider